 At least two steel girders shall be erected when girders are initially placed in any span, unless the Engineer provides a written waiver to this requirement.
 Diaphragms and cross frames between girders shall be connected to the girders and all diaphragm or cross frame connection bolt holes filled with bolts that are at least snug tight during erection.
-The Contractor's Engineer shall specify bolt torque requirements, if any, prior to releasing girders from the crane.
 Steel box girders need not be erected in pairs.

-At least one week prior to the Pre-erection Conference, the Contractor shall approve, sign and submit an Erection Plan to the Engineer for record purposes only.
-The Erection Plan shall be stamped "Approved for Construction" and signed by the Contractor .
-The Erection Plan will not be approved by the Engineer.
-If falsework drawings are required, they shall conform to and be submitted in accordance with subsection 601.11.
+At least one week before the Pre-Erection Conference, the Contractor shall submit an Erection Plan to the Engineer.
+The Erection Plan will be reviewed by the Engineer and Staff Bridge concurrently and combined comments will be submitted in writing within one week.
+These comments shall be addressed in the final plan.
+The Final Erection Plan shall be signed and sealed by the Contractor's Engineer and marked "Approved for Construction".
+If falsework drawings are required, they shall conform to and be submitted per subsection 601.11.